MicrosoftDocs/bot-docs/articles/provision-and-publish-a-bot.md

 ### Information used across resources

-As you create resources in Azure, Azure will generate or request IDs, passwords, and other information that you will need in later steps.
+As you create resources in Azure, Azure will generate or request IDs, passwords, and other information that you'll need in later steps.
 The following table lists the information beyond resource names you'll need to record, in which step it's generated, and in which steps it's used.

 > [!CAUTION]